 - 1. Welcome and Introductions - 2.
-Discussion and approval of SB 823 County of Orange Juvenile Justice Realignment Plan - 3.
-Discussion and approval of future meeting schedule
+Discussion and approval of SB 823 County of Orange Juvenile Justice Realignment Plan

 PUBLIC & SUBCOMMITTEE COMMENTS:

 At this time members of the public may address SB 823 Subcommittee on any matter not on the agenda but within the jurisdiction of the Subcommittee.
 The Subcommittee or Chair may limit the length of time each individual may have to address the Subcommittee.